-You may attend any public or non-public high school in which you are accepted when you enter high school (grade 9) from a 7th-8th grade school.
-In order to maintain eligibility for grades 9-12, you must be currently enrolled in a member school, or you are participating in accordance with state law, and have received passing grades in a minimum of five (5) one credit courses, or the equivalent, in the immediately preceding grading period.
+In order to maintain eligibility for grades 7 and 8, you must be currently enrolled in a member school, or you are participating in accordance with state law, and have received passing grades in a minimum of five (5) of the classes in which you were enrolled in the immediately preceding grading period.

-- A student becomes a member of an interscholastic squad, and thus establishes eligibility, when he/she participates in a contest (scrimmage, preview, jamboree, Foundation Game or regular season game). - Summer school and other educational options may not be used to bring a student into compliance with scholarship bylaws, nor can they be used to compensate for lack of courses taken in the preceding grading period. - Your semester or yearly grades have no effect on OHSAA eligibility (although they could, depending upon your school's official grading periods).
-OHSAA eligibility is dependent upon grades received in the immediately preceding grading period. - Those taking postsecondary school courses must comply with OHSAA scholarship regulations. - The eligibility or ineligibility of a student continues until the start of the fifth school day of the next grading period, at which time the grades from the immediately preceding grading period become effective.
-Note: Check with your principal or athletic administrator for the exact date that eligibility will be determined.
+• A student becomes a member of an interscholastic squad, and thus establishes eligibility, when he/she participates in a contest (scrimmage, preview, jamboree, Foundation Game or regular season game).

+Summer school and other educational options may not be used to bring a student into compliance with scholarship bylaws, nor can they be used to compensate for lack of courses taken in the preceding grading period.

+Your semester or yearly grades have no effect on OHSAA eligibility (although they could, depending upon your school's official grading periods).
+OHSAA eligibility is dependent upon grades received in the immediately preceding grading period.